gharley/LaserCutBoxes/README.md

 ### Installation
 Just download the appropriate file from the dist folder, .EXE for windows or the other for Linux.
 If running on Linux, be sure to give the file "execute" permissions.
+The app may take a while to open on Windows.

 ### Build
 If you wish to build/modify the app, download all the source files and run lc_box.py with Python.